 What is Kunstmatrix?

-The Kunstmatrix website is available in German and English and the tools on offer are described as follows:
+The Kunstmatrix website is available in German, French and English and the tools on offer are described as follows:

 Kunstmatrix is a unique tool that enables you to create beautiful 3D showcases of your art to impress art lovers and collectors.
 Digitally present and manage your art, including an augmented reality app to show a preview of your work in any space you like!

 There are four levels of subscription.
 This includes a free introductory level that allows you to store and display ten artworks but with no exhibitions included. €12 per month, the level I used, includes the ability to upload and store 50 images and create five public online 3D exhibitions.
 There are two further levels available. €30 per month allows 250 pieces of artwork and ten 3D exhibitions and €60 allows 500 pieces and 50 3D exhibitions.
 The fourth level is a customized premium service.

 Also Included Within the Subscription

 As well as the artwork display and storage and 3D exhibitions (Art.spaces), Kunstmatrix includes:

 - Art.depot – a database to organize, categorize and track your artwork.